What is a VPN and Why Would You Use One?

 VPNs are designed to encrypt your online traffic, but what if your VPN suddenly disconnects?
 Your device would typically revert back to connecting to the internet directly through your ISP and potentially reveal your internet activity.

 VPNs use kill switches to solve this issue by preventing your device from connecting to the internet if your secure connection isn’t active.
-So if your VPN’s connection drops, the kill switch feature will block your internet access automatically.
+So if your VPN connection drops, the kill switch will automatically block your internet access.

 Dynamic and static IP addresses